WesleyBryie/ChumBucket/wiki/megathread.md

 ![](%%megathread%%)

 # 📜 ➜ Welcome to the **Megathread**
 The ultimate map for tracking down the highest grade loot.
 Because buying treasure is just not exciting enough to qualify as an expedition for a seasoned sailor.
-Our Megathread was designed to be simple to use and comprehend, and it can accommodate any level of pirate, from novice to experienced.
+Every level of pirate, from rookie to expert, may utilise our Megathread, which is made to be easy to use and is presented beautifully.

 ### ⛵ ➜ Important gear for your journey
 - Use [Firefox](https://mozilla.org/firefox/new/) + [uBlock Origin](https://addons.mozilla.org/firefox/addon/ublock-origin/) with these [optimized settings](https://i.postimg.cc/6QjMwNYG/u-Block-Origin-optimized-settings.png) (*Blocks advertisements & malware*).